openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 View the Matching Contents of a Randomized Content Block
 *********************************************************

-In the course outline, in the unit that uses a randomized content block, you can view the list of all components that match the specifications in that block.
+In the unit that uses a randomized content block, you can view the list of all components that match the specifications in that block.
 For example, if you have specified in the randomized content block that you want to assign problems of the "Multiple Choice" type, you see all the multiple choice problems that exist in the referenced library or libraries.

 #.
 In Studio, navigate to the unit containing the randomized content block that
    references your library.